ds-wizard/guide/docs/about/introduction/knowledge-model.rst

 Choice
 ------

-A choice is used with :ref:`mutli-choice questions<multi-choice-question>`.
+A choice is used with :ref:`multi-choice questions<multi-choice-question>`.
 It only contains a **label** which is presented to the user.

 .. _reference: